oduerr/hsk/hsk5_flashcard_spec.md

 	•	Start immediately on open:
 	•	Request getUserMedia({ audio: true }).
 	•	Create a single shared AudioContext (reuse if already created by the app).
-	•	Capture up to a max duration (e.g., 3 s) if user doesn’t press Stop.
+	•	Capture up to a max duration (e.g., 3 s) if user doesn't press Stop.
 	•	Stop behavior
 	•	On Stop: stop tracks, finalize buffer, run pitch detection on the buffered audio (no network).
 	•	Draw final contour and enable Replay.